Commiat uses the OpenRouter API with Google Gemini 2.5 Flash Lite to generate perfect commit messages based on your staged changes.

 Commiat makes your git workflow smarter and more productive

-Uses OpenRouter API with Google Gemini Flash to analyze your diffs and generate clear, descriptive commit messages.
+Uses OpenRouter API with Google Gemini 2.5 Flash Lite to analyze your diffs and generate clear, descriptive commit messages.

 flag or stage manually before running.